europeana/assembla-to-jira/README.md

 ASSEMBLA_SKIP_ASSOCIATIONS=parent,child,story,subtask
 ```

-If for some reason you do not want to do this, simple comment out the line, or if you prefer to skip other Assembla association just edit the line.
+If for some reason you do not want to do this, simply comment out the line, or if you prefer to skip other Assembla association just edit the line.

 Now you are ready to update the Jira tickets to reflect the original Assembla associations.
 Execute the following command: